DiogoCarapito/blog/content/posts/3_nlp_summit_healtchare_2023.md

 I’ll be there next year for sure!
 Thanks for reading!

-PS: Copilot helped writing this blog post.
+P.S.
+Copilot helped writing this blog post.
 LLMs are amazing and I’m excited to see what the future holds for NLP!